 A PREFACE TO WHAT PROBABLY HAPPENED TO ME,

-BEFORE my MEMORY kicked in...
+BEFORE a mind developed and a MEMORY kicked in...

 Spiritual Introduction